feedback

 • We also became paying customers of PhotoShelter and set up our own sites.

-We set up our own PhotoShelter site, to give ourselves a better understanding of the full customer experience, including the objections, the concerns, the problems and the emotions.
+We set up our own PhotoShelter site to help us better understand the full customer experience, including the objections, the concerns, the problems, and the emotions.

 Thank you to PhotoShelter

-PhotoShelter’s willingness to move forward with bold changes allowed them to double sales, and they’re still growing!
-Successful conversion rate optimization requires a commitment from the consultants and the company; PhotoShelter certainly held up their end of the deal!
+PhotoShelter’s willingness to move forward with bold changes allowed the company to double sales, and it’s still growing!
+Successful conversion rate optimization requires a commitment from the consultants and the company; PhotoShelter certainly held up its end of the deal!

 PhotoShelter has a great service and is helping over 60,000 photographers show their work.
-They are helping many of them make a living from doing what they love.
+The company is helping many of them make a living from doing what they love.

 PhotoShelter’s CEO, Allen Murabayashi, describing the conversion rate optimization process.